WSB-University-Problem-Based-Learning/pogadane/README.md

 cd pogadane

-- 🎙️ Batch transcription for local audio files and YouTube URLs  <strong>Transform audio recordings and YouTube videos into transcripts and AI-powered summaries</strong>  <strong>Transform audio recordings and YouTube videos into transcripts and AI-powered summaries</strong>
+- 🎙️ Batch transcription for local audio files and YouTube URLs  <strong>Transform audio recordings and YouTube videos into transcripts and AI-powered summaries</strong>

 # 2. Create a virtual environment (recommended)